locationtech/geomesa/docs/user/spark/spark_jts.rst

 This allows for quick visualization of the data in many front-end mapping libraries that support GeoJSON input such as Leaflet or Open Layers.

-To convert a DataFrame, each partition can be map its rows to GeoJSON by instantiating a ``RowGeoJSON`` converter.
+To convert a DataFrame, each partition can map its rows to GeoJSON by instantiating a ``RowGeoJSON`` converter.

 .. code-block:: scala